quenda/icla.dev/README.md

 To install:
 - Clone the repo, get the python deps with `pip3 install -r requirements.txt`
-- Set up web server (for instance apache2 with mod_cgid)
+- Set up web server (for instance apache2 with mod_cgid), point docroot at the `site/` directory.
 - Set up postfix
 - Get the google API keys, add them and any other settings to config.yaml
 - Install your recipients into the `recipients` directory.